 “Um, excuse me?”
 I said.
 “You said this felucca ride would be 25 LE.”
 He informed me that I misheard him and I could ask anyone what the going rate is and blah blah blah.
 Bottom line is that he blatantly lied to try to get our business and then flipped once our only escape was to swim back to shore.

-Visiting tourist sites on Fridays and Saturdays is horrifying
+13. Visiting Tourist Sites on Fridays and Saturdays is Horrifying

 If you plan on visiting either the Pyramids of Giza on Friday or Saturday during the midday, or if you plan to visit the Cairo Tower on a Friday night… just… don’t.
 Trust me.

 I was walking through the airport, hacking up a lung and wondering why it reeked like cigarette smoke in the middle of the G gates.
-Turns out the doors to the “smoking room” were propped open wide so as to give the smokers inside some fresh air.
-That is a pretty accurate representation for all of Egypt.
+It turned out the doors to the “smoking room” were open wide so as to give the smokers inside some fresh air.
+That is a pretty accurate representation of all of Egypt.
 Smokers can light up pretty much anywhere – in hotel rooms, restaurants, in taxis, on buses.
 The world is their black tar oyster.

 Be sure to request non-smoking rooms in hotels and non-smoking tables at restaurants.
-But be prepared for your senses to be assaulted.
+Prepare for your senses to receive an assault.

 Would we visit Egypt again?
 Absolutely!
 Are we beyond ready to leave after being here for 30 days?
 Yes.
 But you should DEFINITELY VISIT EGYPT NOW!
-It’s super safe, super cheap, and the things you will see will blow your mind.
-Hopefully these 14 things will help to prepare you for the good, bad, and ugly that you may experience while visiting this spectacular country!
+It’s super safe and super cheap, and the things you will see will blow your mind.
+Hopefully, these 14 things will help to prepare you for the good, bad, and ugly that you may experience while visiting this spectacular country!